 Ultimately, we don’t want our children to shy away from getting the help and support they need.
 And while it may feel at times that your teen is pulling away from you, you might be surprised to find out how much they still need you!

-As the 2017/2018 school year approaches, now is a perfect time to introduce your teen to a trusted medical provider.
+Now is a perfect time to introduce your teen to a trusted medical provider.
 The information the provider will share with you and your teen can prove invaluable as they manage their changing bodies and social situations.

 Find more resources online